inkas/CSS-Cards/README.md

 # CSS-Cards
 CSS cards with pure CSS.
-Tested with modern browsers and works good.
+Tested with modern browsers.

 ##Required libraries for text responsiveness: